Rexaintreal/esp-32-blueprint/README.md

 **No sound from buzzer:**
 - Check buzzer polarity
-- Try swaping buzzer wires
+- Try swapping buzzer wires
 - Some buzzers need external oscillation circuit

 **LED not lighting:**